inkblotty/daily-update-action/README.md

 2. Add the `add-to-daily-udpate` label to any issues or discussions that you want in the update.
     - Note that Deep Dives and Office Hours reminders are handled for you

-3. Add metadata to the comment you want to appear in the Daily Update.
+3. Add metadata to the comment you want to appear in the Daily Update:
     ```html
     <div visibility="hidden" data-daily-update="true"></div>
     ```